-The Protected Disclosure Policy and Procedures, which outline the system for reporting disclosures of improper conduct or detrimental action by the Department or any of its employees and/or officers, are available on the Department's website.
+The Public Interest Disclosure Policy and Procedures, which outline the system for reporting disclosures of improper conduct or detrimental action by the Department or any of its employees and/or officers, are available on the Department's website.

-Disclosures under the Protected Disclosure Act 2012
+Disclosures under the Public Interest Disclosures Act 2012

-2019-20 2018-19

-number number
+2020-21 number 2019-20 number

-The number of disclosures made by an individual to the Department and notified to the Independent Broad-based Anti-corruption Commission
+The number of disclosures made by an individual to the Department and notified to the Independent Broad-based Anti-corruption Commission Hambel Hamber

 Assessable disclosures 0 n.a.

-Guidance - Compliance with Protected Disclosure Act 2012 (formerly the Whistleblowers Protection Act 2001)
+Guidance - Compliance with Public Interest Disclosures Act 2012 (formerly the Protected Disclosure Act 2012, Whistleblowers Protection Act 2001)

-FRD 22H states that a Department's annual report should include a 'summary of the application and operation of the Protected Disclosure Act 2012 (the Act), including disclosures required by the Act'.
+FRD 22H states that a Department's annual report should include a 'summary of the application and operation of the Public Interest Disclosures Act 2012 (the Act), including disclosures required by the Act'.